argmaxinc/WhisperKit/README.md

 ### WhisperKit Local Server

 WhisperKit includes a local server that implements the OpenAI Audio API, allowing you to use existing OpenAI SDK clients or generate new ones.
-The server supports transcription and translation with streaming capabilities.
+The server supports transcription and translation with **output streaming** capabilities (real-time transcription results as they're generated).

+> [!NOTE]
+> **For real-time transcription server with full-duplex streaming capabilities**, check out [WhisperKit Pro Local Server](https://www.argmaxinc.com/blog/argmax-local-server) which provides live audio streaming and real-time transcription for applications requiring continuous audio processing.

 #### Building the Server